Federal judge grants motion to suppress firearm found in vehicle finding law enforcement violated client's Fourth Amendment rights

 461 Md.
 572 (2018)

-Five federal clients' sentences recently reduced to time served after showing underlying medical conditions made each of them especially vulnerable to COVID-19
+Five federal clients' sentences reduced to time served after showing underlying medical conditions made each of them especially vulnerable to COVID-19

 United States v.
 Damien Riley